-- 1. Duly document the following aspects: - 1.1.
-Prove by means of their bylaws their IXP or NAP capacity.
-The organization shall have at least three members and an open policy for the association of new members. - 1.2.
-Submit a diagram of the organization's network structure. - 1.3.
+- 1. Duly document the following aspects: - Prove by means of their bylaws their IXP or NAP capacity.
+The organization shall have at least three members and an open policy for the association of new members. - 2.
+Submit a diagram of the organization's network structure. - 3.
 Document the numbering plan to be implemented. - 2.
 Provide a utilization plan for the following three and six months.
-The rest of the applications shall be studied based on the analysis of the documentation justifying the critical and/or key aspects of the project.
+The rest of the applications shall be studied based on the analysis of the documentation justifying the critical and/or key aspects of the project. - If the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.